tesla-local-control/tesla_ble_mqtt_docker/INSTALL.md

 ## Installation

-### Deploy the Container
+### 1 - Deploy the Container ###
 There are various methods to deploy the container, see the main ones below:
 #### Deploy using Command Line ####
-1. Create a tesla_ble_mqtt_docker folder in your user directory and change directory into it:
+i.
+Create a tesla_ble_mqtt_docker folder in your user directory and change directory into it:
    ```shell
    cd ~
    mkdir tesla_ble_mqtt_docker
    cd tesla_ble_mqtt_docker
    ```
-2. Download docker-compose.yml and stack.env from the github repository:
+ii.
+Download docker-compose.yml and stack.env from the github repository:
    ```shell
    curl -O https://raw.githubusercontent.com/tesla-local-control/tesla_ble_mqtt_docker/main/docker-compose.yml
    curl -O https://raw.githubusercontent.com/tesla-local-control/tesla_ble_mqtt_docker/main/stack.env
    ```
-3. Check docker-compose.yml contents are suitable for your needs.
-It will be ok as is for most people
-4. Update the environment variables in stack.env according to your needs.
+iii.
+Check docker-compose.yml contents are suitable for your needs.
+It will be ok as is for most people iv.
+Update the environment variables in stack.env according to your needs.
 As a minimum enter the VIN of your car, and the connection details for your MQTT server.
 If you want BLE detection enter the BLE MAC address of the car (see below for instructions on how to find this TODO):
   ```shell
   # Mandatory; if multiple VINs separate with , or white space
   #